-Their basic humanity allows low-budget movies to mine with relative ease this horror subgenre.
-There is no need to invest in special effects or CGI desk jockeys slaving away to turn green screens into imaginary worlds.
+Their basic humanity allows low-budget movies to mine with relative ease in this horror subgenre.
+There is no need to invest in special effects or CGI desk jockeys working 100 hours a week to turn green screens into imaginary worlds.
 The action takes place in our pedestrian reality.
 That’s what makes them so effective.
 Basic makeup on a bunch of extras suffice to convey the menacing monsters.
 Camera placement and film language do the rest.

 Survival of the meanest: Gardner scavenges for supplies in "The Battery" / Photo courtesy of O hannah Films.